 There are ways to slow down a router.
 Here is a commercial device that retails for $150.
 Here is a link to a discussion of building a speed controller for a router.

-The controller board takes instructions (GCode) from your host computer and runs your stepper motors, turns on the spindle, monitors the end stops, etc. As mentioned above, we use the T41U5XBB driver board with the Teensy 4.1 microcontroller.
+The controller board takes instructions (GCode) from your host computer and runs your stepper motors, turns on the spindle, monitors the end stops, etc. As mentioned above, our first CNC router used the T41U5XBB driver board with the Teensy 4.1 microcontroller.
 Since we built our current configuration, a number of other boards have become available.
+One thing that I do not like about the board we currently use is that it requires external motor drivers.
+More recent controllers either incorporate mounts for driver boards or have drivers incorporated.

 As an add-on, we built a jog-controller (described in the next section) that allows us to jog the tool around without sitting in front of the computer.
 The jog controller connects to the I2C interface pins, which are broken out on our current controller board.